COVID: India is 'at a critical juncture,' says WHO chief scientist | DW | 13.05.2021

 Almost every state in India is showing high test positivity rates, and there is urgency to think about the approach in rural areas, to put in place mechanisms to support and engage communities, and involve them in the decision-making and in implementing the measures that they know their communities need.

-DW: Some scientists are saying that a third wave is inevitable in India?
+Some scientists are saying that a third wave is inevitable in India.
 What do you think needs to be done to avoid it?

 The "wave" is not something coming at us — it is coming from us.
 We know this virus takes off when the conditions are right — there are many countries that have experienced third waves when they let their guard down.
 The trajectory of the outbreak will depend upon the actions at all levels: individual, local, national and international.